 Established in 1977, CENTRO, formerly Centro Las Americas, is the largest minority-led, community-based, multiservice, multicultural, multilingual, a nonprofit organization in Central Massachusetts.
 CENTRO is a non-profit, tax-exempt, charitable corporation under 501 (c) 3 of the US Internal Revenue codes.
 CENTRO’s primary purpose is to assist individuals and families striving to reach self-sufficiency while promoting social responsibility, fostering cultural identity, and encouraging families to be significant contributors to the community as a whole.

-To assist individuals and families seeking to achieve self-sufficiency build purposeful lives through our unique mix of comprehensive integrated services, exceptional care, and an unequaled cultural and linguistic competence.
+To assist individuals and families seeking to achieve self-sufficiency, build purposeful lives through our unique mix of comprehensive, integrated services, exceptional care, and an unequal cultural and linguistic competence.

-To create a fully-integrated multi-cultural, multi-linguistic health and human services delivery system, while developing long-term economic strength and sustainability.
+To create a fully-integrated, multi-cultural and multi-lingual health and human services delivery system while developing long-term economic strength and sustainability.